5660-eth/IGUARD/draft-eip.md

         _transfer(new_from, to, tokenId);
     }

-    /// @dev Before safely transferring the NFT, need to check the gurard address function safeTransferFrom(address from,address to,uint256 tokenId,bytes memory _data) public virtual override {
+    /// @dev Before safe transferring the NFT, need to check the gurard address function safeTransferFrom(address from,address to,uint256 tokenId,bytes memory _data) public virtual override {
         address guard;
         address new_from = from;